Today we’re going to talk about my favorite area of the park – the Grand Canyon of the Yellowstone!

 Today we begin at Canyon Village, home to a visitor center, a campground, a lodge and many amenities.
 This is also the entry point for the roads leading out to the canyon.
-The North Rim Drive leads to Lookout (Moran) Point, Grand View, and Inspiration Point.
-The North Rim Trail also runs along the edge of the canyon for the length of the road and provides many stunning views.
-Lower Falls is visible from all along the north rim, as well as from a trail leading down into the canyon at Lookout Point.
+North Rim Drive and North Rim Trail – as the names suggest – run along the north rim of the canyon.

 Lower Falls is the tallest of the canyon-area waterfalls, at 308 feet (94 m).
 It has a defining light green stripe at the top left; a small notch at the brink of the falls causes the water to be deeper and less bubbly in this area.
 There are many stellar views of Lower Falls from the North Rim.

-Next is Upper Falls Drive, which crosses the river on a large bridge and ends at the parking area for a short trail down to the brink of Upper Falls.
+Upper Falls Drive crosses the river on a large bridge and ends at the parking area for – you guessed it – Upper Falls.

-And finally, South Rim Drive leads to the trailhead to Uncle Tom’s Trail and the famous Artist Point.
-The view from Artist Point is probably the one that most commonly appears in paintings and photographs.
+And finally, South Rim Drive runs along the South Rim all the way to Artist Point.
+The view from Artist Point is the one that most commonly appears in paintings and photographs.

 My personal favorite in this area, though, is Uncle Tom’s Trail.
 The trail is named for H.F.
 Richardson, AKA Uncle Tom, who used to operate a passenger ferry down in the canyon below Lower Falls.